-The following website provides more information on the Advanced Research Program and the program coordinator can be reached at (401) 841-7767, DSN 841-7767.
+The following website provides more information on the Advanced Research Programs.

 https://usnwc.edu/Research-and-Wargaming/Special-Advanced-Research-Programs

 Electives

 The Naval War College Electives Program provides students the opportunity to enroll in a variety of professional courses that complement the core curriculum.
 These courses are graded on a High Pass/Pass/Fail basis in order to encourage students to select subjects of maximum professional benefit and personal interest without risk to their academic standing.
 Electives are offered on Wednesday or Thursday afternoons, and comprise approximately 20% of the student's total academic effort.
 U.S. students are required to take one elective in each of the three trimesters.
 International students are invited to take an elective if they wish.